Configuration and Discovery

 2. Repeat steps 2-6 to align the "GCP Project Discovery" or "GCP Project Discovery" Dynamic Application, depending on whether you are discovering an Organization or a Project.

-When you align the Dynamic Applications with the virtual device representing your GCP service, SL1 creates a component device representing your GCP Organization or Project.
+When you align the Dynamic Applications with the virtual device representing your GCP service, Skylar One creates a component device representing your GCP Organization or Project.

 Viewing Google Cloud Platform Component Devices